saltstack/salt/doc/topics/development/tests/index.rst

 Test Directory Structure
 ========================

-Salt's test suite is located in the ``tests`` directory in the root of Salt's codebase.
-The test suite is divided into two main groups:
+Salt's test suite is located in the ``tests/`` directory in the root of Salt's codebase.

+With the migration to PyTest, Salt has created a separate directory for tests that are written taking advantage of the full pottential of PyTest.
+These are located under ``tests/pytests``.

+As for the old test suite, it is divided into two main groups:

 * :ref:`Integration Tests <integration-tests>`
 * :ref:`Unit Tests <unit-tests>`